haotaku/hello-world/README.md

 # hello-world

-Welcome to the Hello-World repository!
-This is a practice space for learning key features of GitHub, with a particular focus on Python programming.
+Welcome to my Hello-World repo!
+This is where I'm learning the ropes of GitHub and doing some Python practice.

-## About Haotaku
+## About Me

-Hello!
-I'm a student passionate about technology and design, currently journeying through the GitHub tutorial to strengthen my understanding of its powerful features.
+Hey there!
+I'm a student who loves tech and design.
+I'm working through this GitHub tutorial to get better at it.

-My background as a UX designer, complemented by a strong foundation in mathematics and data analytics, has given me a unique perspective on crafting human-centered product designs.
-My driving force is the creation of accessible, equitable, and data-driven design systems that can be utilized across various industries.

-Equity, inclusivity, and accessibility principles are at the heart of my work.
-My aim is to align with the needs and goals of users, delivering a seamless and enjoyable experience for all.
-As I navigate through this GitHub tutorial, I strive to learn more about contributing to cutting-edge, user-focused solutions in a technically efficient and collaborative manner.
-My journey through this GitHub tutorial will not only strengthen my understanding of its powerful features but also pave the way for me to contribute to and communicate with developers.

-## Repository Purpose
+I've got a background in UX design and I'm good with numbers, too.
+I love making designs that everyone can use.
+As I learn GitHub, I'm excited to work on projects that make life easier and more fun for people.

+## Why this repo?

-This repository is designed as a space for learning.
-As I delve deeper into the GitHub getting started tutorial, this repository will serve as the workspace where I practice and demonstrate my understanding of these skills.
+This is my playground for learning GitHub.
+As I go through the GitHub tutorial, this is where you'll see what I'm learning and working on.
+So, expect some updates!

-Stay tuned for updates, as this space will evolve in tandem with my understanding and skills.

-Thank you for stopping by!
+Thanks for checking this out!

-## Connect With Me
+## Let's Connect

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/khaotruong/).